 There are many effective oregano substitutes that are probably already sitting in your spice rack. is an herb that is native to the and is an important component in both Italian and Greek cuisine.
 Oregano is a member of the mint family but has a pungent straw and camphor smell.
 It is used particularly often in tomato dishes and sauces, where the zest of oregano balances out the sweetness of the tomato.
 This herb can have many different flavors, depending on the variety, ranging from spicy and aromatic to subtle and sweet.

 Oregano is very similar to marjoram, and the two are often used interchangeably by chefs.
-In fact, oregano is often referred to as “wild marjoram”.
-Fortunately, whether you have simply run out of oregano or have to cook around an herbal allergy, there are plenty of viable substitutes for oregano.
+In fact, oregano is often referred to as “wild ”.
+Fortunately, whether you have simply run out of oregano or have to cook around an allergy, there are plenty of viable substitutes for oregano.

 Oregano substitutes may be necessary because it is one of those spices that is used so often that running out is always right around the corner.
 Oregano is quite popular around the world and is easy to find in the spice section of most grocery stores.
 However, if you find yourself without it in the middle of meal prep, you can use any of the other spices such as Italian , marjoram, thyme, sage, and basil to keep your dish on track.

 This common seasoning blend actually relies heavily on oregano.
 Many of the other spices in it, such as basil, rosemary, marjoram, thyme, and garlic, also compliment any dish that calls for oregano.
 Having a jar of this in the cupboard can simplify most of your recipe seasonings since these spices are so often seen together.

 The best replacement for oregano is marjoram, as the two are very closely related and have very similar flavors.
 In fact, oregano’s other name is “wild marjoram.”
 Marjoram as an herb is milder than oregano and more floral than oregano’s pepperiness.